Skip to main content

 • Consider buying if the residual is favorable.
 If the car has low degradation and you like it, buying at the residual value can be a good deal.
 Check what similar models sell for on the used market.

-Costs like charger installation or tire replacement can fluctuate by region and provider.
+Costs like charger installation or tire replacement vary by region and provider.
 The figures above are typical ranges to help you budget, not exact quotes.
 Get local estimates before signing.